The best dog food for sensitive skin removes the ingredient or ingredients which were causing your dog to have a reaction.

 They react because these elements are the ones most commonly used in commercial dog food formulations, thus the ones that dogs are most frequently exposed to.

-A hypoallergenic dog food may address the issue of sensitive skin by either providing novel ingredients
+A hypoallergenic dog food may address the issue of sensitive skin by either providing novel ingredients and/or limiting ingredients.

 Because it has fewer elements, a limited ingredient dog food makes it easier to identity the ingredient(s) that your dog may be allergic to.

 Best dry dog food for sensitive skin